The critical layer in quadratic flow boundary layers over acoustic linings: Inhomogeneous Solutions and Inverting the Fourier Transform

-In this illustration, the majority of singularities of $\tG$ are poles which do not cross the real $k$ axis as $\Imag(\omega)$ is varied, and hence correspond to exponentially decaying disturbances away from the point mass source at $x=0$.
+for a typical unstable case.
+The majority of singularities of $\tG$ are poles which do not cross the real $k$ axis as $\Imag(\omega)$ is varied, and hence correspond to exponentially decaying disturbances away from the point mass source at $x=0$.
 The exception to these poles is the pole labelled $k^+$, which for this illustration originates in the lower-half $k$-plane for $\Imag(\omega)$ sufficiently negative, and therefore belongs below the $k$-inversion contour.
 This implies that this pole is seen downstream of the point mass source, for $x>0$, despite having $\Imag(k)>0$, and therefore corresponds to an exponentially growing instability.
-The critical layer, as described earlier, exists when $k/\omega = 1/U(r_c) \in [1/M, \infty]$ for some critical radius $r_c$, and so is found in the lower-half $k$-plane for $\Imag(\omega)<0$.
+For a typical stable case, the situation is the same as shown in figure~\ref{fig:Contour} but with the $k^+$ pole not present.
+Irrespective of the stability, the critical layer, as described earlier, exists when $k/\omega = 1/U(r_c) \in [1/M, \infty]$ for some critical radius $r_c$, and so is found in the lower-half $k$-plane for $\Imag(\omega)<0$.
 Thus, as shown in figure~\ref{fig:Contour}, for $x>0$ in order to close $\mathcal{C}$ in the lower-half $k$-plane, we must pass around the critical layer branch cut, denoted by the contour $\mathcal{C}_b$, before closing in the lower-half $k$-plane with a semi-circular arc denoted $\mathcal{C}_>$.
 The contribution from integrating around the critical layer branch cut, $\mathcal{C}_b$, leads to the non-modal contribution of the critical layer, and is discussed in detail below in section~\ref{Sect:Inhomog:Jumps}.